ibtisamafzal/CivicPulse/README.md

 - Frontend public URL is not documented yet in this repository.
 - Judging guide page is partially gated by login, so public criteria were used.
 - Sponsor bonus potential for Bright Data is not explicitly implemented in current runtime stack.
+- Daily generated briefing audio files are runtime artifacts and are ignored from git by pattern.

 ## Fast 3-Minute Demo Flow